efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 sam deploy
 ```

-This creates a CloudFormation CodePipeline stack called `ecs-create-pipeline-v1`.
 As mentioned above, the pipeline will start executing once its created. **Let the pipeline finish before proceeding**.

+Once the pipeline completes, two stacks will have been created:

+1. The `ecs-create-pipeline-v1` CodePipeline stack.
+This pipeline creates the application AWS resources.
+2. The `ecs-create-pipeline-v1-app-stack` created by the `ecs-create-pipeline-v1` pipeline.
+The resources in this stack include the ECS cluster and an API Gateway to access the cluster's endpoint.

-Once the pipeline completes, an ECS stack called `ecs-create-pipeline-v1-app-stack` will have been created.
-Also, an API Gateway will also be available.
-Use the Jupyter notebook in the `client` directory to very the endpoint deploy.
+Once the pipeline completes, use the Jupyter notebook in the `client` directory to verify the endpoint has been deployed successfully.

-### The ECS Update Stack Pipeline
+### The ECS Update Pipeline

 This pipeline can be used to update the containers in the ECS cluster.
 It re-builds the Docker image in the `docker` directory and updates the containers in the created cluster.